-CyberGhost can help you pick a server to unblock a specific streaming service, including US Netflix, BBC iPlayer, Amazon Prime Video, and more.
+CyberGhost can help you pick a server to unblock a specific streaming site or service, including US Netflix, BBC iPlayer, Amazon Prime Video, and more.
 Just select the “Unblock Streaming” mode within the app.

 You can access the service on Android, iOS, Windows, Linux and MacOS.
 At the moment, a single subscription allows for seven devices to connect concurrently.